How Can I Manage My Diabetes?

 - A bar code reader, such as the i.d. mate

 - The CalorieKing-Joslin Food Awareness Toolbar from the Joslin Diabetes Center

 - Record nutrition information and save it for future reference by using any of the following methods and adaptations:

 - Large print made with a wide-tip marker, laundry marker, or felt-tip pen

 - Audio recording methods: The VOXCOM III Voice Labeling System records audio talk labels and messages by depressing a button and inserting a card into the unit.
-The PenFriend (pictured at left) is a voice labeling system that allows users to record, and re-record, information on to self-adhesive labels.
+The PenFriend and Reizen Talking Wand are voice labeling systems that allow users to record, and re-record information onto self-adhesive labels.

 - Labeling apps for smartphones, such as Digit-Eyes

 - You can find these and other electronic recording/labeling systems at Sources of Specialty Products in the APH Directory of Services.

 - There are a number of online resources and publications that specifically address nutrition, meal planning, and recipe information for individuals with diabetes: